Arks-Layer/PSO2ENPatchCSV/readme.md

 ## Contributions
 ### Getting Started/Helping Out
 A full guide on how to get started is [available here].

+### Reporting translation issues
+You can report a translation issue either by submitting an issue via GitHub or from our Discord server.

+We ask for those submitting an issue via GitHub to prefix the issue title with the branch you're referring to, such as `EN_Reboot: Issue Title` for NGS and `EN: Issue Title #2` for the base game.

+Those using Discord can join via the [Phantasy Star Fleet Discord Server], and report issues directly in our `#translation-reporting` channel.
+(JP role required)

 ### To-Do
 Any CSV files located in [Files] are still to be translated, while the CSV files in other folders are at least partly translated.